rubenodamo/movie-web-interface/README.md

 - HTML was used to create the webpage itself;
 - CSS was used to control and change the presentation of HTML documents, applying styling and layout rules to specific elements;
 - JavaScript was used for the client-side webpage interaction features;
-- PHP in conjunction with SQL was used for form handling, file processing, and database access.
+- PHP in conjunction with SQL was used for form handling, file processing, and database access.[^fn]

 When all four languages are used together, communication between the user and the database is made easier.
 Each language listed includes a wide range of features that were specifically useful for this project.